chrisarusso/chris-savas-staging/_posts/2015-07-01-advanced-git-commands.md

 ### git commit --amend
 Rewrite history on the most recent commit

-### git rebase - i
-Safe + clean workflow, best of both worlds!
-Bitbucket = free private repos
-Github / wherever else - collaboration point where others might see Commit often, with messy explanatory messages and code.
-Always push to have backup off of your laptop.
-When code is tested, and working... step backwards with git rebase -i make brand new commits using git add -p
-Document those well, commit appropriately
-Checkout both projects
-diff -rq to see if there are any file differences

 ### git cherry-pick
 Apply a given commit to current branch